itsays-zqc/my-website/docs/test/v2_core/6Simulation.md

 ## 6.2.1 EME CellGroup Custom Setting

-To set a customized EME cell group.
+This section provides guidance on configuring a customized EME cell group according to your specifications.

 ```python
 simu = pj.Simulation()